 You can customize your form by drag and drop the elements.
 By default, you will have the name, email, phone, and file upload.
 You can add remove the fields as per your form need.

-You can add the file upload field in any forms, you will see the file upload in the fancy fields section.
+You can add the file upload field in any form, you will see the file upload in the fancy fields section.

 You can also customize the file upload field, click on the field and you change the label, description, allowed file extensions, maximum file size to upload, required condition, style, etc.

 File storage location